Resident minister: Pseudo-colonial residents

 Some official representatives of European colonial powers, while in theory diplomats, in practice exercised a degree of indirect control.
 Some such residents were former military officers, rather than career diplomats, who resided in smaller self-governing protectorates and tributary states and acted as political advisors to the ruler.
 A trusted resident could even become the de facto prime minister to a native ruler.
-In other respects they acted as an ambassador of the government of the country they were posted to, but at a lower level, since they were protectorates or tributaries of Western nations.
+In other respects, they acted as an ambassador of the government of the country they were posted to, but at a lower level, since they were protectorates or tributaries of Western nations.
 Instead of being a representative to a single ruler, a resident could be posted to more than one native state, or to a grouping of states which the European power decided for its convenience.
 This could create an artificial geographical unit, as in Residency X in some parts of the Indian Empire.
 Similar positions could carry alternative titles, such as political agent and resident commissioner.

-In some cases, the intertwining of the European power with the traditional native establishment went so far that members of the native princely houses became residents, either in other states or even within their own state, provided that they were unlikely ever to succeed as ruler of the state.
+In some cases, the intertwining of the European power with the traditional native establishment went so far that members of the native princely houses became residents, either in other states or even within their state, provided that they were unlikely ever to succeed as rulers of the state.
 A resident's real role varied enormously, depending upon the underlying relationship between the two parties and even upon the personalities of the Resident and the ruler.
 Some residents were little more than observers and diplomats, others were seen as unwanted interlopers and were treated with hostility, while some won enough trust from the ruler that they were able to exercise great influence.
 In French protectorates, such as those of Morocco and Tunisia, the resident or resident general was the effective ruler of the territory.
 In 1887, when both Boers and gold prospectors of all nationalities were overrunning his country, the Swazi paramount chief Umbandine asked for a British resident, seeing this as a desirable and effective form of protection.
 His request was refused.